yathit/yathit-inboxcrm-help/_posts/2000-02-02-saving-inbound-message-to-sugarcrm.md

 ---
-title: Archiving Emails
+title: Archive Email
-section: Tutorials
+section: How To ...
 index: 2
 ---